nemears/egm/README.md

 // include egm/egm.h for all headers in the library
 #include "egm/egm.h"

-// All Types needed for EGM must be a policy class like below (a template class that inherits its template argument) template <class ManagerPolicy>
+// All Types needed for EGM must be a policy class like below
+// A policy class is a template class that inherits its template argument template <class ManagerPolicy>
 struct BaseType : public ManagerPolicy {
+    // an Info must be defined for proper use, this is just a basic DataType with no bases to
+    // inherit from so we just need to make Info = TypeInfo<BaseType>
+    // It is always safest to put this definition before any sets using Info = TypeInfo<BaseType>;

     // Defining a Set of other types, all references to other data must be kept in a set
     // Sets can define how they relate to their polices as well, this one will just make sure
     // that the instance it is referencing also has a reference to it